Tag Archives: American authors

 The Marriage Plot is ambitious, as Middlesex was, and rightly so, but is perhaps the inevitable ‘difficult’ book after such a huge success.
 This will not deter me from reading Eugenides again.

-Read the first paragraph of Middlesex by Jeffrey Eugenides.
+Click the title to read the first paragraph of MIDDLESEX, also by Jeffrey Eugenides.

 If you like this, try these:-